mzch/vmmaestro/README.md

 Type ```vmmaestro start vm-name```and enjoy!

 ----
 ## Reference
 #### vmmaestro consolestart [VM...]
 start VM and then connect to serial console.
+No specified VM will start all VMs in order.

 #### vmmaestro start [VM...]
 start VMs.
 This command can boot multiple VMs.
+No specified VM will start all VMs in order.

 #### vmmaestro shutdown [VM...]
 shutdown VMs.
 When entering this command, VMs will do shutdown sequences.
+No specified VM will shutdown all VMs in order.

 #### vmmaestro stop [VM...]
 stop VMs.
-When entering this command, VMs will terminate immediately
+When entering this command, VMs will terminate immediately.
+No specified VM will stop all VMs in order.
 #### vmmaestro kill [VM...]
 kill kvm process directly.
+No specified VM will kill all VMs in order.

 #### vmmaestro restart [VM...]
 Reboot VMs.
+No specified VM will restart all VMs in order.

 #### vmmaestro status [VM...]
 If VM is running, shows the message, "```VM name is running.```".
-Otherwise shows the message, "```VM name is stopped.```"
+Otherwise shows the message, "```VM name is stopped.```" No specified VM will show all VMs' status in order.

 #### vmmaestro list [VM ...]
 Show status and configurations of VMs.
+No specified VM will list all VMs in order.

 #### vmmaestro console [VM ...]
-Connect serial port.
+Connect VM's serial port.
+No specified VM will connect all VMs' ports in order.

 #### vmmaestro monitor [VM ...]
 Connect KVM/QEMU monitor port.
+No specified VM will connect all VMs' monitors in order.

 #### vmmaestro help
-Print usage
+Print usage.

 ----
 ## Hint